 The Local Offer

-As of Sept 2014, all councils in England are required to publish a ‘Local Offer’.
-This is to provide information in one place: explaining what services families can expect locally and how to access them.
+All councils in England are required to publish a ‘Local Offer’.
+This is to provide information in one place: detailing the services and activities that families can find locally and how to access them.
 The Local Offer will include information on:

 - Childcare options, including expertise to support children with SEND